feder1402/chatmate/knowledge/structured/New Associate Training/Getting Started Right Is As Easy As 1-2-3.md

    - Additional information on how to register can be found [here](https://legalshield.myvoffice.com/pdf/en/How_To_Register_For_Fast_Start_Training_v2.pdf).
    - After completing your Fast Start training, contact your sponsor to learn about the next steps.

----

-**Disclaimer:**
-- This information is for use by Pre-Paid Legal Services, Inc. (PPLSI), its affiliates, and its independent associates.
-- Do not duplicate or disseminate without express, written permission from PPLSI.
-- No guarantee or promise of increased income or business is implied.
-- Individual results and success depend on individual effort and abilities.
-- For statistics on actual earnings, review the Income Disclosure Statement at [opportunity.legalshield.com](http://opportunity.legalshield.com).

 **Useful Links:**
 - [We Are LegalShield](https://www.wearelegalshield.com/protect)
 - [PPLSIProtect.com](http://PPLSIProtect.com)
 - [PPLSIEmpower.com](http://PPLSIEmpower.com)
 - [LegalShield Calendar](https://legalshieldcalendar.com/)

----

 This checklist aims to provide a straightforward guide for new associates to get started with their PPLSI business by identifying key contacts, communicating effectively, and engaging in essential training.